There are a few Sun Peaks camping options for those who wish to set up a tent or park their RV or trailer at or near beautiful Sun Peaks Resort.

 • And of course, Canada’s Alpine Village with a variety of restaurants shops, tours and other summer activities

 In the fall of 2016, a new, NHL sized skating rink with an in-ground refrigeration system, was built where Sun Peaks previously offered a converted parking lot (#4) for tents, campers and RV's.
-The new Sun Peaks camping area is now a little further away from the village, in the #5 parking area (P5) which is just across from Stone's Throw and Settler's Crossing (close to the Morrisey Express chairlift).
+And with the Village Walk townhouse complex being built where camping was moved to in 2016, the new Sun Peaks camping area is now very close to the village and chairlifts, in the #2 parking area (P2) which is just before the Sun Peaks Day Lodge (click for Sun Peaks Camping village map.)

-There are 8-10 tent/trailer/RV sites that are available on a first come, first served basis, at a cost of around $25/night.
-Fees are paid by visiting Guest Services in the Village Day Lodge on your way in.
+There are 8-10 tent/trailer/RV sites that are available on a first come, first served basis, at a cost of around $20/night.
+Fees are paid by visiting Guest Services in the Village Day Lodge between 9 am and 4:30 pm daily.
 They do not have water or electrical hook-ups or access to waste disposal, but include:

 - A picnic table at a gravel base site in summer